mauricekorf/CarefullyCausal/README.md

 user the estimand, a table of causal estimates, a discussion on the causal assumptions, relevant diagnostics and interpretations/explanations.
-The key aspects of a causal analyses are printed and discussed in detail to help the user in evaluating whether the estimated effects can be interpreted as being causal.
+The key aspects of a causal analyses are printed and discussed in detail to help the user evaluate whether the estimated effects can be interpreted as being causal.
 Currently, CarefullyCausal can be used in a setting with a fixed-exposure, meaning that the exposure does not vary over time.